From the Amateurs to the World Stage: The Greatest NYC Boxers

 The current generation keeps producing.
 Richardson Hitchins, born in Haiti and raised in Brooklyn’s East Flatbush, represented Haiti at the 2016 Olympics and is now the WBO junior welterweight champion.
 Chris Colbert, another Brooklyn product and NYC Golden Gloves graduate, held the WBA interim super featherweight title and is still fighting at 140.
 Bruce Carrington, the Brownsville native who won the 2020 U.S. Olympic Trials, is carrying the tradition of Tyson and Bowe into the next generation as a Top Rank featherweight prospect.
 Edgar Berlanga, a decorated amateur from Brooklyn, is currently challenging at the super middleweight level.
 Reshat Mati, Albanian-born and raised in Staten Island, is building a welterweight career after a strong amateur run.
 And Jahi Tucker, trained in NYC gyms, is one of the most talked-about young welterweight prospects in the metro area.

-The 2026 Ring Masters Championships finals at Madison Square Garden on April 10 are the next chapter of this story.
-Somewhere in that tournament bracket is a kid who has been training in a gym that Floyd Patterson or Mike Tyson or Mark Breland once walked through.
+The 2026 Ring Masters finals at Madison Square Garden on April 10 are the next chapter of this story.
+Somewhere in that tournament bracket is a kid who has been training in a gym that Floyd Patterson or Mike Tyson or Jake LaMotta or Mark Breland once walked through.
 The tradition does not end.
 It just keeps producing.